 We are delighted to first off announce that we have been successful in our fit and proper assessment by DCMS and the National Lottery Community Fund and are set to receive our funding in November.

 Earlier this year, Fair4All Finance was commissioned by the Financial Inclusion Policy Forum to review the role of credit data in the affordable credit market and to assess whether new data sources could improve providers’ ability to make appropriate lending decisions for individuals in financially vulnerable circumstances.
 We have published a summary of our findings here: Financial Inclusion Data Sharing Review

 Scaling affordable credit provision

-We are finalising how we can most appropriately support the five affordable credit providers participating in our pilot programme to scale up their operations.
-We expect to be able to make decisions about some early commitments to these organisations in November.
+We are finalising how we can most appropriately support the five affordable credit providers participating in our pilot programme to scale up their operations, and we are currently working with these organisations to develop their growth plans.

 We will apply lessons from this pilot to our future approach to managing our fund, and use the insights gained to design a target operating model for what best practice could look like in affordable credit provision.

 Developing a Theory of Change for the Affordable Credit Sector

 We now have a robust Theory of Change for the affordable credit sector which identifies the key opportunities where the sector can drive impact.
 We are in the process of consulting on this version with our partners and stakeholders.

 The final phase of this project will be engagement with our target consumers to ensure that the consumer voice is strong and guides all our work.